Osteoporosis And The Best Solutions

 Trace amounts of strontium are found in the human skeleton and strontium is naturally absorbed at the bone matrix crystal surface.
 The effects of strontium on bone metabolism have been researched since the 1950's and trials have shown that strontium improves bone metabolism by promoting new bone formation and decreasing bone breakdown; this promotes normalized bone density.
 Strontium attracts more calcium into the bones; this increases bone density.

-In patients with low bone density, not responding sufficiently to exercise and vitamin D3, I prefer to use the mineral strontium in a short course of strontium citrate 350mg capsules, one every second day for 4 months.
+In patients with low bone density, not responding sufficiently to exercise and vitamin D3, I prefer to use the mineral strontium citrate in a dose of 350 mg capsules, one every second day for 12 months.

-Larger doses in light weight people can cause digestive problems such as nausea and reduced appetite.
+Larger doses of strontium in light weight people can cause digestive problems such as nausea and reduced appetite.
 I prefer strontium citrate with a lower dose of strontium.
-The dose I start with is 350mg every second day and in many patients this is enough to get results.
+The dose I start with is 350 mg every second day and in many patients this is enough to get results.
 In very sensitive people, the dose of strontium can be adjusted so that there are no digestive side effects.

-I have found that patients with low bone density only need to take a course of strontium citrate in a dose of 350mg every second day for 2 to 3 months.
+I have found that patients with low bone density only need to take a course of strontium citrate in a dose of 350 mg every second day for 12 months.
 This can be repeated every 12 months if bone density starts to diminish again.
-Strontium accumulates in the bones over several months and will be sufficient for an improvement in bone density over the long term.
+Strontium accumulates in the bones over 12 months and will be sufficient for an improvement in bone density over the long term.

 In my practice, I generally see 5 to 10% improvements in bone density after 12 months, using strontium citrate in low doses.